kinectron/kinectron/memory-bank/activeContext.md

 # Active Context

-## Current Focus: Depth-Key Stream Implementation
+## Current Focus: Enhancing Visualization and Standardizing Naming Conventions

-We've completed the raw depth stream implementation, added a comprehensive debugging system, finished refactoring the kinectron-modern client, fixed the skeleton feed initialization issue, successfully implemented the skeleton visualization in the streamTest client, completed the key stream implementation, and now successfully implemented the RGBD stream.
+We've completed all stream implementations including color, depth, raw depth, skeleton, key, RGBD, and now depth key.
+All streams are working correctly in both the application and client API.
+Our focus now shifts to enhancing visualizations and addressing technical debt such as inconsistent naming conventions.

 ### Current Status